YeshaMandaliya/Lyft_Driver_Analysis/EXECUTIVE_MEMO.md

 **The capacity view (how to spend limited outreach):** if Lyft can only reach a slice of drivers, focusing on the riskiest 30% covers about half of all the drivers who go quiet.

 ![Capacity curve](chart4.png)
-*Reaching the riskiest 30% of drivers covers 51% of the people who later go quiet — but note those drivers represent only ~11% of early rides, so risk and current contribution don't line up.
+*Reaching the riskiest 30% of drivers covers 51% of the people who later go quiet, but note those drivers represent only ~11% of early rides, so risk and current contribution don't line up.
 There's no single "right" cutoff without cost and capacity numbers.*

 **In the meantime (optional, low-cost only):** cheap, reversible outreach can start with the 4–7-active-day drivers who are already idle 3+ days by day 14 (the highest-risk slice, ~39% go quiet).
-Treat this as a temporary rule of thumb — not a reason to spend on incentives.
+Treat this as a temporary rule of thumb, not a reason to spend on incentives.

 **Scale only if the test proves it's worth it.** A 10-point drop in inactivity (from 26% to 16%) would be a big result.
 Being statistically real isn't enough — the effect has to be big enough to justify the cost.